„The transatlantic partnership is indispensable for Germany“

 The concern that new tariffs could disrupt the flow of goods across the Atlantic is therefore not unjustified.

 It is therefore in Germany's best interest that Berlin initiates constructive dialogue with the new administration in Washington with regard to our bilateral relations and at European level.
-However, the basic prerequisite is that a common government course can be agreed in the hopelessly divided traffic light coalition.
+However, the basic prerequisite is that a common government course can be agreed on.

 What is your biggest concern with regard to the USA as a leading Western power?